7targets/7targets-docs/_posts/2021-06-07-How-to-edit-names-if-you-have-made-spelling-mistakes-in-the-lead-name-itself.md

 ---
 date: 2021-06-07
-title: How to edit names of lead if you have made spelling mistakes in the lead name itself
+title: How to edit lead name if you have made spelling mistake
 video_id: JC2yJnBXzLM
-description: Below is the steps, How to edit names of lead if you have made spelling mistakes in the lead name itself
+description:  How to edit lead names if you have made spelling mistake in the lead name itself
 type: How-to
 sidebar:
   - {id: step-1, text: Click on edit}